 Let them choose a topic of interest and write a science report.
 Okay, I actually routinely request this as they spend time at the library once a week.
-Does it matter to me that they choose research on Apollo 13 or forensic science?
-No it does not.
+Does it matter to me that they choose to research on Apollo 13 or forensic science?
+No, it does not.

 Netflix, Knowledge Network, History Channel, or Curiosity Stream.
 A wealth of possibilities.
 But you already knew this.
 Add popcorn.
 Routinely watch one afternoon a week.

 Stump the Dad.
 It’s fun, and it’s a challenge, to stump our dad with trivia.
 Our dad knows a lot of trivia.
 “Hey dad, do you know this word?” or “Dad, do you know where this is?” or “Dad, do you know who threw what in the something something world series?” –our dad generally knows.
 So it’s fun to try to stump him.

 Join a homeschool co-op.
 It’s the perfect time of year to get out and be social for an afternoon.

 Celebrate your 100th day of studies.
 Borrowed from school, this is just an opportunity for fun.